xavipolo/GettingAndCleaningData/README.md

   * Merge train and test data
   * Filter data to get only std and mean variables
   * Rename columns with descriptions
-* Join Activity, Main and Subject data
+* Join all the data
-* Generate mean table
+* Generate average table